wp-plugins/easy-quiz/readme.txt

 == Change Log ==

+* V4.01: Committing files missed in the previous release.
+[Mar 24, 2014]
 * V4.00: Adding a translation interface.
 Design changes.
 [Mar 24, 2014]
 * V3.50: Compatibility checks for WordPress V3.8.
 Minor changes on admin page.
 [Dec 19, 2013]
 * V3.40: Compatibility checks for WordPress V3.7.
 Moving the jQuizMe script to the footer.
 [Nov 12, 2013]